-This section tells you when and how to claim a credit or refund of excise taxes on fuels you use for a nontaxable use.
+This section tells you how and when to make a claim for a credit or refund of excise taxes on fuels.

 Credit or refund.
 A credit is an amount you claim on your income tax return when you file it at the end of the year.
-If you meet certain requirements, you can claim a refund during the year instead of waiting until you file your tax return.
-See Claiming a Refund, later.
+If you meet certain requirements (discussed later), you can claim a refund during the year.

 Credit only.
-The following taxes can be claimed only as a credit.
+You can claim the following taxes only as a credit.

-- Tax on fuels you used for nontaxable uses if the total for the tax year is less than \$750. - Tax on fuel you did not include in any claim for refund previously filed for any quarter of the tax year.
+- Tax on fuels used for nontaxable uses if the total for the tax year is less than \$750. - Tax on fuel you did not include in any claim for refund previously filed for any quarter of the tax year.